Close

 Colors, Styles & Curb Appeal

-Compare Options
+Compare Siding Options

 TypeDurabilityMaintenanceRelative CostBest Use

-Vertical (Board & Batten)GoodLow$–$$Gables, porches, modern lines
+Vertical / Board & BattenGoodLow$–$$Gables, porches, rear elevations, modern lines

-Shakes / ShinglesGoodLow$$Gable accents, dormers
+Shakes / ShinglesGoodLow$$Gable accents, dormers, texture zones

-Fiber-CementExcellentLow–Medium$$–$$$High-sun and wind exposures, crisp architectural look
+Fiber-CementExcellentLow–Medium$$–$$$High-sun exposures, premium curb appeal, crisp architectural lines

-Insulated VinylVery GoodLow$$Open exposures, comfort-focused upgrades
+Insulated VinylVery GoodLow$$Open exposures, comfort-focused upgrades, stronger panel rigidity

 1